 Friday, 20 July 2018

-We awoke to the unexpected patter of rain on the tent, feather light at first, which gave us time to close the flaps before a heavy shower suddenly hammered down.
+We awoke to the unexpected patter of rain on the tent, feather light at first, which gave us time to close the flaps before a sudden heavy shower hammered down.

-When it stopped we heard thunder in the distance, the precursor of several more short, violent storms.
+When it stopped we could hear distant thunder, the precursor of several more short, violent storms.

 Snug in our little abode, we tried to decide what to do.
 Luckily we had one day more than we needed to finish our walk and get back to Paris in time for the plane, and this seemed the ideal moment to use up that day.